 3. Secure Financing

-With the business plan complete with a better understanding of the financial requirements of running this business, the next step is to complete capital raising.
+With the business plan complete with a better understanding of the financial requirements of running this business, the next step in how to get a cannabis dispensary license in California is to complete capital raising.

 The exorbitant costs of the licensing fees and operational costs of a cannabis business is a financial barrier to entry into the industry for many.